 Why do These Benefits Matter?

 Clearly, your staff desires both development opportunities and meaningful work.
 But, what do these benefits do to improve your organization as a whole?
-Meaningful work helps engage employees, which translates to increased productivity.
+Well, meaningful work helps engage employees, which translates to increased productivity.

 According to the Harvard Business Review, workers who create meaning in their work tend to work harder, more creatively, and with more tenacity.
 Those who find meaningful work are:

 – Three times more likely to stay with their organization

 – Seven times more likely to experience higher job satisfaction

 Each of these numbers demonstrate the impact of meaningful work on an employer’s bottom line.
 When employees experience meaning at work, their employers enjoy higher rates of client commitment and investor interest.